MahmoodInamdar/MahmoodInamdar/README.md

 ## Hi there 👋

+Welcome to my profile!
+I'm a passionate Data Scientist and AI Developer with a strong background in Electronics and Telecommhnication, specialized in AI and Data Science.
+I transform complex data into actionable insights and build intelligent systems that drive real-world impact. 🚀

+About Me 💡
+Name: Mahmood Inamdar

+I'm driven by curiosity, innovation, and a commitment to using data to solve challenging problems.
+I love exploring emerging technologies and collaborating on projects that make a difference.
+My work spans from building interactive dashboards to developing cutting-edge AI models that power real-world applications.

 <!--
 **MahmoodInamdar/MahmoodInamdar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.